 It's way too much opinion, not enough fact, and the opinions often almost always are against the president, against Republicans.

-You think I'm gonna they're gonna change now now?
+You think they're going to change now?

 Of course not, because bad habits, they just simply don't go away overnight, and some never go away, period.